rithmschool/react_curriculum/Unit-02/02-redux_intro.md

 ### Exercises

 Build a simple todo application but include redux to manage your data!
 You should have actions for creating, updating and deleting todos.
+Remember that since you are using redux, all of your reducers must be pure functions so each of these CRUD operations **must** be done using pure functions.

 - `/todos` - list all of your todos
 - `/todos/new` - render a form to create a new todos